-After the Match, the Director and Associate Dean of Admissions, in consultation with the Dean of the School of Medicine, will formulate an official "alternate pool" from interviewed applicants that remain available even after the rolling admission session, and after the February 1st match.
+After the Match, the Director and Associate Dean of Admissions, in consultation with the Dean of the School of Medicine, will formulate an official "alternate pool" from interviewed applicants that remain available after the rolling admission session, and the Match.
 In the event an accepted applicant gives up his/her seat in the class, a replacement will be selected from the alternate pool.
 The applicants selected for the alternate pool are not placed in a rank order.
-Applicants may be selected from the alternate pool up until the beginning of orientation at TTUHSC SOM.
+Applicants may be selected from the alternate pool up until the beginning of orientation at TTUHSC School of Medicine.